-Supporting activities include: range maintenance (grading for line of sight, creation of earthen berms, sifting of impact berms to remove used rounds for recycling), bivouac activities (i.e., setting up camp), emergency services support, and range access via roadways.
+Supporting activities include: security fencing around the Range Training Area (RTA), range maintenance (grading for line of sight, creation of earthen berms, sifting of impact berms to remove used rounds for recycling), bivouac activities (i.e., setting up camp), emergency services support, and range access via roadways.
 No permanent facilities for supporting activities are proposed for the Tinian ranges.
 All training would be considered "expeditionary", in that the Marines would bring all necessary equipment to the ranges, would bivouac onsite, and would remove all equipment following completion of the training activities.
 No utilities systems would be required.
 Water and power would be provided by alternate means such as mobile water tanks and generators.
 Supporting activities would be accomplished without construction of permanent facilities.

-2.3.3 Range Training Area (RTA) Management
+2.3.3 Range Training Area Management